vreategui/Shadow-Dungeon---part-2/README.md

-Shadow Dungeon is a 2D room-based adventure game built with the Bagel library in Java.
-Players explore connected rooms, defeat enemies, collect coins, and unlock doors to reach the end.
-Choose between the Robot (extra coins per kill) or the Marine (immune to river damage).
-Battle enemies like Bullet Kin and Ashen Bullet Kin, open treasure boxes with keys, and upgrade weapons or health through the in-game store.
-Use WASD to move, mouse click to shoot, and Space to open the store.
+Shadow Dungeon is a fast-paced 2D, room-based adventure game built using the Bagel library in Java.
+Players navigate a network of connected rooms, battle enemies, collect coins, unlock doors, and ultimately fight their way to the end of the dungeon.
+You can choose between two playable characters: the Robot, who earns bonus coins for each enemy defeated, or the Marine, who is immune to river damage.

+Both players and enemies fire projectiles, creating dynamic, bullet-based combat.
+You’ll encounter enemies like Bullet Kin and Ashen Bullet Kin, each with unique attack patterns.
+Along the way, collect keys to open treasure chests, earn upgrades, and improve your weapons or health through the in-game store.

+Move with WASD, aim with the mouse, shoot with a mouse click, and open the store using Space.